HCDigitalScholarship/onboarder/chapters/chapter14.md

 - create a form with a field for each span with a label for the part of speech
 *hint* [field label](https://www.w3schools.com/tags/tag_label.asp)
-- load the form in your view and serve the form to a template
+- serve the form to a template
 - fill the spans in the text with the user's form responses.
 - return the completed mad lib to the user

-## You can form teams or work on this alone.
+You can form teams or work on this alone.
 Ask for help at any time.
+You have until next Monday to complete the app.
+We will then look at all the entries and vote on our favorite as a group.

 </exercise>